How is non-Hodgkin lymphoma diagnosed in children?

 Blood chemistry tests can help detect liver or kidney problems caused by the spread of lymphoma cells or certain chemotherapy drugs.
 Blood tests can also help determine if treatment is needed to correct low or high blood levels of certain minerals.
 Tests may also be done to make sure the blood is clotting properly.

-For some types of lymphoma, the doctor may also want to order other blood tests to see if the child has been infected with certain viruses, such as the Epstein-Barr virus (EBV), hepatitis B virus (HBV), or human immunodeficiency virus (HIV).
-Infections with some of these viruses may affect your child’s treatment.
+For some types of lymphoma, the doctor might also want to order other blood tests to see if the child has been infected with certain viruses, such as the Epstein-Barr virus (EBV), hepatitis B virus (HBV), or human immunodeficiency virus (HIV).
+Infections with some of these viruses can affect your child’s treatment.

 Imaging tests to diagnose and stage non-Hodgkin lymphoma

 Imaging tests use x-rays, sound waves, magnetic fields, or radioactive substances to create pictures of the inside of the body.
-Imaging tests may be done for a number of reasons, including to help find a suspicious area that might be cancerous, to learn how far a cancer may have spread, or to help determine if treatment has been effective.
-Children with non-Hodgkin lymphoma usually get some (but not all) of the following imaging tests.
+In a child with known or suspected lymphoma, these tests might be done to look more closely at an abnormal area that might be lymphoma, to learn how far the lymphoma may have spread, or to find out if treatment has been effective.
+Children with NHL usually get some (but not all) of the following imaging tests.

 A chest x-ray may be done to look for enlarged lymph nodes inside the chest.